Welcome to the PRINCIPLE Project website

 - Activity 6: Dissemination

-Over half way through the project, language resources have been collected from a number of dataholders and early adopters across the 4 countries.
+Language resources have been collected from a number of dataholders and early adopters across the 4 countries.
 This data has been analysed and prepared for MT development based on agreed use cases.
-Iconic Translation Machines has created bespoke neural MT systems for the following early adopters to date:
+Iconic Translation Machines has created bespoke neural MT systems for 10 Early Adopters:

 - National University of Ireland Galway (Ireland)